Hovercross/fmpxml-to-json/Readme.md

 Generating `sample.json` from `sample.xml`, assuming the binary has been compiled to `fmpxml-to-json`:

-`./fmpxml-to-json -input sample.xml -output sample.json`
+`./fmpxml-to-json -input samples/sample.xml -output samples/sample.json -recordID recordID -modID modificationID`

 In the vast majority of cases, applications wanting to ingest Filemaker data from the JSON form will look at the *records* field of the JSON output.
 This is in a "normal" format that most applications will be expecting - an array of dictionaries, where each dictionary is a row from the original file.